 From the tee box or fairway, this iron delivers a 1-2 punch of power and accuracy, helping you place another premium-grade weapon in your golf bag that can attack the course with precision.

-Read the Full TaylorMade Stealth DHY Utility Iron Review
+Read our full TaylorMade Stealth DHY Utility Iron Review

 Check Price on Amazon